geological-survey-of-queensland/geofeatures-api/README.md

 # GSQ's Queensland Geological Features API
 This [API](https://en.wikipedia.org/wiki/Application_programming_interface) delivers the [Geological Survey of Queensland](https://en.wikipedia.org/wiki/Geological_Survey_of_Queensland)'s Structural Framework [Features of Interest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest) data for Queensland according to [Linked Data](https://en.wikipedia.org/wiki/Linked_data) principles.

 The primary purpose of this API is to allow for the resolution of the URIs of various Features of Interest.
-For example, the FoI "Bowen Basin" has the persistent URI **http://linked.data.gov.au/dataset/qld-structural-framework/feature/BowenBasin** allocated to it and clicking on that URI will prompt this API to deliver a home page from it.
+For example, the Feature "Bowen Basin" has the persistent URI **http://linked.data.gov.au/dataset/qldgeofeatures/BowenBasin** allocated to it and clicking on that URI will prompt this API to deliver a home page from it.
 Or data, depending on the type of request you make.

 ## Data